yeungchenwa/OCR-SAM/readme.md

 mv db_swin_mix_pretrain.pth checkpoints/mmocr
 ```

-Download the rest of checkpints to the related path (If you've done, ignore the following):
+Download the rest of the checkpoints to the related path (If you've done so, ignore the following):
 ```bash

 # mmocr recognizer ckpt